What's the colour of your urine or your pee when you get up first thing in the morning.

 When water losses are greater than the intake it results in dehydration.

 There are many causes of dehydration ranging from vigorous exercise are simply not drinking enough fluids throughout the day to vomiting, diarrhea, excessive sweating or an inability to swallow.

-Children between the ages of 4 and 13 need about 1.7 liters of fluid daily and research shows that well hydrated children have improved concentration and ability to focus.
+Children between the ages of 4 and 13 need about 1.7 litres of fluid daily and research shows that well-hydrated children have improved concentration and ability to focus.

 The elderly are also more susceptible to dehydration like children they also have a decreased thirst sensation and may be taking medications that alter their hydration status.